-- Blood clots.
 People may get a blood clot in a leg vein after knee joint replacement surgery.
 Blood clots can be dangerous if they block blood flow from the leg back to the heart or move to the lungs.
-Blood clots occur more often in older people, people who are very overweight, people who have had blood clots before, and people who have cancer.

-- Nerve injury.
-In rare cases, a nerve may be injured around the site of the surgery.
-It is more common (but still unusual) if the surgeon is also correcting problems in the joint.
-A nerve injury may cause tingling, numbness, or trouble moving a muscle.
+In rare cases, a nerve may be injured during the surgery.
+This is more common in knees that have an unusual shape prior to surgery.
 These injuries usually get better over time.
-In some cases they may go away completely.
+In some cases, they may go away completely.

-- Instability in the joint.
-The knee may be unstable or wobbly if the replacement components are not properly aligned.
-You may need a second surgery to align the components correctly so that your knee is stable.
+The knee may be unstable or wobbly if the replacement parts aren't properly aligned.
+You may need a second surgery to align the parts correctly so that your knee is stable.

 Author: Healthwise Staff